-The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates and such differences could be material.
 Certain amounts in the prior years have been reclassified to conform to the current year presentation.
-These reclassifications include changes to the presentation of the Consolidated Statements of Cash Flows related to the adoption of ASU 2016-18 Statement of Cash Flows (Topic 230).
-The adoption of this ASU is discussed further in the Recently Issued Accounting Pronouncements section of this Note.

-The consolidated financial statements include the accounts of the Company and its controlled subsidiaries, including the Operating Partnership.
-All significant intercompany transactions and balances have been eliminated in consolidation.
+The consolidated financial statements include our accounts and controlled subsidiaries, including the Operating Partnership.
+All significant intercompany transactions and balances have been eliminated in consolidation

-Following the guidance for non-controlling interests in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 810, Consolidation, references in this report to our earnings per share and our net income and shareholders' equity attributable to common shareholders do not include amounts attributable to non-controlling interests.
+Following the guidance for non-controlling interests in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 810, Consolidation, references in this report to our earnings per share and our net income and stockholders' equity attributable to common stockholders do not include amounts attributable to non-controlling interests.